-The market for advisory services and fund distribution is undergoing profound changes, in part due to new EU regulations (MiFID II) entering into force in 2018.
-Greater transparency concerning product prices, distribution costs and payment in connection with advisory services are meant to make it clearer to customers what they are paying for.
-This transparency makes it easier for savers to evaluate fund management.
-It also means that funds that generate good risk-adjusted return and that charge competitive fees will benefit over time.
+The market for advisory services and fund distribution underwent changes in 2018 due to eu regulations (MiFiD II).
+Higher demands for transparency concerning product prices, distribution costs and payments in connection with advisory services are meant to make it clearer to customers what they are paying for.
+The transparency makes it easier for investors to evaluate fund management.
+It also means that funds that generate good risk-adjusted return and charge competitive fees will benefit over time.
 The trend shows that fund charges in Sweden have fallen in recent years and that annual charges for funds registered in Sweden are on par with the rest of Europe.